-With over 10 years of experience in the marketing and PR industry under her belt and an international perspective, Candy co-founded LT Heyday in 2017 as an events agency.
-Over just four years, it has evolved and grown into a fully-fledged marketing and PR firm delivering an array of services that includes digital, brand, media and much more.
+With over 10 years of experience in the marketing and PR industry and an international perspective under her belt, Candy co-founded LT Heyday in 2017 as an events agency.
+Over just four years, it has evolved and grown into a fully-fledged marketing and PR firm, delivering an array of services including digital branding, media, and much more.
 Rooted in the Greater Bay Area, LT Heyday leverages this strategic position to bridge the east and the west.

 With business flourishing and more opportunities on the horizon, LT Heyday had grown out of its original shell.
-Candy had felt a rebranding was necessary to better represent the international scale of the company, while at the same time wanted to insert some life back into the brand to convey the vibrance of Candy and her team.
+Candy had felt a rebranding was necessary to better represent the international scale of the company, while at the same time inserting some life back into the brand to convey the vibrancy of Candy and her team.
 "We needed more energy in our branding.
-I'm a very vibrant person, so I needed something more “me” so that I can proudly represent the brand, while also communicating our company's professionalism and internationalism."
+I'm a very vibrant person, so I needed something more 'me' so that I can proudly represent the brand, while also communicating our company's professionalism and internationalism."

 "I was impressed by their (Point of AC's) dedication to their art, taste, and style.
-Their consistency and confidence makes communication very easy with them,” explains Candy on why she chose Point of AC for doing LT Heyday's rebranding.
+Their consistency and confidence make communication very easy with them," Candy explained when asked why she chose Point of AC for doing LT Heyday's rebranding.
 "Rebranding is very important if you want to be noticeable and memorable."
-Point of AC revamped the brand to put across the message that LT Heyday is a "young but professional and international brand", tying in with their vision for long term development and success.
-"I don't have to worry when working with Point of AC because they are professional, competent, and deliver high quality work.
+Point of AC revamped the brand to put across the message that LT Heyday is a "young but professional and international brand", tying in with their vision for long-term development and success.
+"I don't have to worry when working with Point of AC because they are professional, competent, and deliver high-quality work.
 It's easy and I know I can trust them."